 33. Judaism/Kabbalah – To Receive and Reveal – Throat Chakra – Belief

-The throat chakra is directly connected to Judaism as a voice spoke to Abraham asking him to renounce all other deities and believe in one true God, also known as monotheism.
-Through the children of Abraham, these stories were passed on in the oral traditions that formed Judaism, Christianity and Islam.
+The throat chakra is associated with Judaism for it was a voice that spoke to Abraham asking him to renounce all other deities to believe in one God (monotheism.)
+Through the children of Abraham, storytelling formed the roots of Judaism, Christianity and Islam.
 The Jewish people are seen as direct descendants of Isaac, the son of Abraham and Sarah.
 A voice spoke to Moses asking him to lead the Hebrews out of Egypt into the Promised Land.
 This voice gave Moses the Ten Commandments and instructed him to build the Ark of the Covenant and a Menorah, as the Tree of Life.

 Message: It is time to tell your story and speak your truth.
 Whatever has been preventing you from sharing the wisdom you hold is now releasing.
 Remember the person within you that desires to be heard.
 Speak up and make your dreams known.
 Your opinion matters; share it.

 “Then the LORD God formed a man from the dust of the ground and breathed into his nostrils the breath of life, and the man became a living being.” – Genesis 2:7

 The Star of David begins with the legend that this star was on King David’s shield.
 The top triangle strives upward, toward the sky, while the lower triangle strives downward, toward earth.
 A ring of menorahs, seven branched oil lamps symbolic of the Tree of Life, surrounds the Star of David.
 The setting is at night in honor of the Jewish calendar, which is lunar.
 The crescent moon signals the beginning of a new month and a Jewish day begins at Sunset.